I have to admit, I’ve written this article before.

 I’m just a dude trying to publish 400+ articles a month.
-I’m just a dude trying to create quarterly content plans for a dozen clients, coordinate their different style requirements, get 50-odd freelance writers to deliver by the end of the month, and remodel my house at the same time.
+I’m just a dude trying to create quarterly content plans for a dozen clients, coordinate their different style requirements, get 50-odd freelance writers to deliver by the end of the month, and remodel my house simultaneously.

 That last one’s not related to content production, but I want you to know nonetheless.

-Because even if you’re not remodelling your house, content marketing and production isn’t easy.
+Because even if you’re not remodeling your house, content marketing and production isn’t easy.
 And doing it well?
 Scaling it?
-Well that’s a whole other kettle of fish.
+Well, that’s a whole other kettle of fish.

 Let me show you how we do it.